-Arrival Day - September 1, 2018
+Arrival Day - September 1, 2020

 Detailed information about arrival day and the reception center will be provided to you by email with your housing assignment information in late June or early July.
 Activities include a welcome pizza party on the evening of September 1.
-Orientation week's full program will be provided upon arrival.
+The full program for Orientation Week will be provided upon arrival.